Alan fitz Flaad

 Alan fitz Flaad (c.
-1078 – after 1121) was a Breton knight, probably recruited as a mercenary by Henry I of England in his conflicts with his brothers.
+1060 – after 1120) was a Breton knight, probably recruited as a mercenary by Henry I of England in his conflicts with his brothers.
 After Henry became King of England, Alan became an assiduous courtier and obtained large estates in Norfolk, Sussex, Shropshire, and elsewhere in the Midlands, including the feudal barony and castle of Oswestry in Shropshire.
 His duties included supervision of the Welsh border.
 He is now noted as the progenitor of the FitzAlan family, the Earls of Arundel (1267–1580), and the House of Stuart, although his family connections were long a matter of conjecture and controversy.

 Career

 Arrival in England

 Flaad and his son Alan had come to the favourable notice of King Henry I of England who, soon after his accession, brought Flaad and Alan to England.
-Eyton, consistently following the theory of the Scottish origins of the Stewarts, though this was because he was part of the entourage of the Queen, Matilda of Scotland, Round pointed out that Henry had been besieged in Mont-Saint-Michel during his struggle with his brothers, an event which probably occurred in 1091.
+Eyton, consistently following the theory of the Scottish origins of the Stewarts, thought this was because he was part of the entourage of the Queen, Matilda of Scotland; Round pointed out that Henry had been besieged in Mont-Saint-Michel during his struggle with his brothers, an event which probably occurred in 1091.
 He is known to have recruited Breton troops at that time and, after his surrender, left the scene via the adjoining regions of Brittany, where Dol is situated.
 This is a likely explanation for the Bretons in the military retinue he brought to England after the death of William Rufus.

 Alan's career in England can be traced largely through his presence as a witness to charters granted by the king during his travels in the first decade or more of his reign.
 Some of his activities were traced by Eyton, and his researches overlap with William Farrer's calendar of Henry I travel.
 All of the business in which he took part was ecclesiastical, involving grants, sometimes disputed, to churches and monasteries.